wichmann-lab/teamproject-photography/README.md

 ## 💡 Usage
 + After opening the Plug-in you can see the path of your created configuration file under the standard home directory.
-+ `Overview Develop settings` displays the all settings, that were initially added to the configuration file (see [Config file](#config-file))
++ `Overview Develop settings` displays all settings, that were initially added to the configuration file (see [Config file](#config-file))

-+ If you need any help for using the Plug-in press the SUPPORT-Button to.
++ If you need any help for using the Plug-in press the SUPPORT-Button.
 The following window will pop up:
 <img src="README-files/supportwindow.png" width="200" height="300">

 + Add settings by typing them into the text field and set (max.
 3) different values for these.
 Press the ADD-Button afterwards.